Relintai/pandemonium_engine/README.md

   (I found 2 old ddr4 memory sticks lying around, and with that I was able to build a good enough computer that can do nightlies and CI.)
 - Try to setup an editor again, and fix PScript's lsp.
+- Double check all of GDNative's api, fix everything if there are more issues, and call it stable.

 ## Some Long term plans